Zune: Microsoft mobile phones

-Zune devices
+Comparison of Zune devices

 The first Zune model, the Zune 30, was released in the USA on November 14, 2006, featuring a capacity of 30 gigabytes, FM radio, and a 3-inch screen.
 The Zune 30 was initially available in black, brown and white.
 Retail packages contained a pair of basic earbuds, a USB sync cable, a small drawstring pouch, a start-up CD, documentation and a 14-day free trial of the premium Zune Pass streaming service.

 The Zune 80 was announced on October 2, 2007, along with the smaller Zune 4 and Zune 8 to compete with Apple's iPod nano line.
 These were to be known as the second generation of Zune devices.
-The Zune 80 featured a 3.2 inch screen, while the Zune 4 and 8 come with a 1.8inch screen.
+The Zune 80 featured a 3.2-inch screen, while the Zune 4 and 8 come with a 1.8-inch screen.
 Both come with a new touchpad-style input device ("squircle") and new software.
 Additional file support for H.264 and MPEG-4 formats was also included, whereas the older Zune 30 requires these formats to be transcoded to WMV prior to sync.
 The ability to sync wirelessly (automatically if connected to a power supply), podcast support, and an upgraded song-sharing licensing became available on all models.
 The new software also allowed a Zune device to communicate with other Zune devices to share pictures and songs.
 A free firmware update added the new software features to the original Zune 30, and was released on November 13, 2007.

 The Zune 80 came bundled with a USB connection cord and premium headphones.
 The Zune 4 and 8 come with a USB connection cord and basic headphones.

-The Zune 30, the original Zune music player, has a 30GB hard drive, 3 inch screen, and a simple directional pad for menu navigation.
+The Zune 30, the original Zune music player, has a 30 GB hard drive, 3-inch screen, and a simple directional pad for menu navigation.
 The second generation of Zune devices includes the Zune 4, 8, 16, 80 and 120.
-The Zune 4, 8, and 16 are smaller in size and have 4GB, 8GB, and 16GB of flash memory respectively.
+The Zune 4, 8, and 16 are smaller in size and have 4 GB, 8 GB, and 16 GB of flash memory respectively.
 All second generation Zunes have a Zune Pad instead of the original directional pad that was included on the Zune 30.
 Microsoft released an upgrade to the software/firmware for all Zune models, including the Zune 30.

-On May 26, 2009, Microsoft announced the Zune HD, the first touch screen Zune.
-The Zune HD has HD Radio and the ability to display video in High Definition through a docking station (sold separately).
+On May 26, 2009, Microsoft announced the Zune HD, the first Zune with touch screen.
+The Zune HD has HD Radio and the ability to display video in high definition through a docking station (sold separately).
 The screen is multi-touch enabled and uses gestures such as swiping and pinching throughout the player.
-The device comes with 16GB, 32GB, or 64GB of flash memory.
-The screen is OLED, 3.3inches, and has a 480x272 16:9 resolution.
+The device comes with 16 GB, 32 GB, or 64 GB of flash memory.
+The screen is OLED, 3.3 inches, and has a 480×272 16:9 resolution.
 Also included are Wi-Fi, a custom Internet Explorer browser, and an accelerometer.